-I have read at least two books from Mrs. Hanley's/Miss Burke's summer reading list and have completed the book reporting activity to the best of my ability.
+I have read at least two books from Miss Burke's & Mrs. Hanley's summer reading list and have completed the book reporting activity to the best of my ability.

 Student Signature:

 My child has read at least the required amount of books from the summer reading list and I have seen a completed (typed) book reporting activity.

 Parent Signature: